 First came "Where Were You (When the World Stopped Turning)," a reaction to the 9/11 tragedy that put human sorrow ahead of politics.
 Jackson could've hung up his hat for good after the 2001 CMAs and fully deserved his Country Music Hall of Fame induction off that night, paired with his prior hits.

-Nationwide catharsis and a song about long-time personal relationships hardly compare thematically, but the same honesty and integrity that made Jackson's voice the right one to lament one of America's greatest tragedy helped make "Remember When" a relatable and still relevant number one hit.
+Nationwide catharsis and a song about long-time personal relationships hardly compare thematically, but the same honesty and integrity that made Jackson's voice the right one to lament one of America's greatest tragedies helped make "Remember When" a relatable and still relevant number one hit.

 Keeping It Country